What do nuns do?

 -

-Manual work: gardening, sewing, sweets, icons…
+Manual work: garden, sewing, sweets, icons…

 -

-Silence, which is not emptiness but an encounter with God.
+Silence, which is not emptiness, but an encounter with God.

 -

-Spiritual reading and moments of community.
+Spiritual reading and community time.

 “Silence does not separate them from the world; it unites them to it from within.”